 In light of these difficulties in modeling habitat types with SDMs, we aimed to test whether the region-based method of "climate analogues" can yield viable data for assessing the impact of climate change on habitat types.
 Instead of modeling the future distribution of habitat types or their constituting species, the method models the future distribution of a study landscape under a future climate change scenario.
 The approach could be called "landscape distribution modeling".
 The future distributions of the study landscapes are called "future climate analogues".
 Thus, future climate analogues are regions which currently experience the climate conditions projected for a study region in a future climate change scenario.
-The idea is to anticipate from the future climate analogues what might happen to the habitat data in the study region in the future by comparing their habitat data, i.e. applying a space-for-time substitution (cf. PICKETT 1989; cf. ELMENDORF et al. 2015).
+The habitat data in the study region in the future by comparing their habitat data, i.e. applying a space-for-time substitution (cf. PICKETT 1989; cf. 4

+ELMENDORF et al. 2015).
 We assume that the simplicity of the modeling makes the method easy to apply and that the region-specific assessment offers added value for regional nature conservation.